Ben Konop: Consumer Financial Protection Bureau (CFPB)

-In 2012, Konop helped found a chapter of the National Treasury Employee Union at the CFPB.
-In 2013 he was elected Executive Vice President of the chapter and served on the bargaining committee that negotiated the CFPB's first collective bargaining agreement.
-In 2014, Konop helped lead the union's efforts to combat race, gender and age bias within the CFPB.
-This work helped lead to a suspension and reorganization of the performance management review system and $5.5 million in back pay being awarded to employees.
+In 2012, Konop helped establish a chapter of the National Treasury Employees Union at the CFPB.
+He was elected executive vice president in 2013 and served on the committee that negotiated the agency’s first collective bargaining agreement.
+In 2014, he helped lead efforts addressing bias at the CFPB, resulting in changes to the performance review system and $5.5 million in back pay for employees.